Table of Contents

 - Instead, the cost base of the property transfers to the person keeping the home.

-- If you later sell the property, CGT is calculated based on the original purchase price.
+- If you later sell the property, any CGT will be calculated based on the home’s original purchase price (the cost base).

-Important: If you don’t use a legal agreement or court order, CGT could apply immediately.
+Important: If you don’t formalise the transfer with a legal agreement or court order, CGT could apply immediately as a normal taxable sale.

 Stamp Duty When Buying Out Jointly Owned Property

-In most Australian states, you won’t pay stamp duty if:
+In most Australian states, you won’t have to pay stamp duty on a buyout if:

 - The property is being transferred due to a separation, and